kpapd/LightINT/README.md

 # Installation

 To install you need a fresh instance of Ubuntu 20.
-A desktop version would be prefferable since GUI tools (such as Wireshark) can be used.
+A desktop version is preferable so that GUI tools (such as Wireshark) can be used.

 Open a terminal and issue the following commands.
 Keep the directory structure.